kurogedelic/avonlea/README.md

   - Distant trees on hillsides
   - Lake surface with glints reflecting moonlight
   - Reeds swaying in the breeze
-- Realistic moon display with correct phase based on date/time
+- Realistic moon display with correct phase based on real-time date
 - Wind speed parameter affecting both sound and visual animation

 ---